victorpoughon/torchlensmaker/roadmap.md

 * custom tlm.Parameter to enforce float32 without need for trailing dot in user code

+* support radial weighting in loss function. so residuals further from the optical axis can have less weight

+* compute f number

+* doc: glossary of terms
+* doc: sign convention

 ## Evaluation plots

 * Spot diagram: image of a point source / geometric PSF